santiagosayshey/DigiBrain/Content/Projects/Dictionarry/Encode Efficiency Index.md

 ## What is an Efficiency Threshold?

 In it's simplest definition, it's just how big an encode is, compared to it's most likely source; typically a 1080p remux.
-For instance, if MovieA.encode is 10gb, and MovieB.remux is 40gb, then MovieA.encode's efficiency threshold is 25% (40/10 \*100)
+For instance, if MovieA.encode is 10gb, and MovieA.remux is 40gb, then MovieA.encode's efficiency threshold is 25% (40/10 \*100)

 ## How do you determine what the best Efficiency Threshold Is?

 We don't.
-We set a maximum limit (40%) based on data that compares
+We set a maximum limit (40%) ... explain IN DETAIL why here based on this conversation